-From time to time, each of Monument Pipeline LP, South Shore Pipeline, L.P., Mission Valley Pipeline Company, LP, Mission Natural Gas Company, LP and LaSalle Pipeline, LP (each, a NGTSA Pipeline Entity) enters into Natural Gas Transportation Agreements (collectively, the NGTSAs) with NextEra Energy Power Marketing, LLC (NEPM), a wholly owned subsidiary of NEE.
-NEPM acts on each NGTSA Pipeline Entity's behalf with respect to such entity's ultimate natural gas transportation customer.
+From time to time, each of Monument Pipeline LP, South Shore Pipeline, L.P., Mission Valley Pipeline Company, LP, Mission Natural Gas Company, LP and LaSalle Pipeline, LP (each, a NGTSA Pipeline Entity) enters into Natural Gas Transportation Agreements (collectively, the NGTSAs) with NEM.
+NEM acts on each NGTSA Pipeline Entity's behalf with respect to such entity's ultimate natural gas transportation customer.

-Under the NGTSAs, each NGTSA Pipeline Entity provides one of six services: firm transportation service; enhanced transportation service, interruptible transportation service, authorized overrun service, park and loan service and no notice service.
+Under the NGTSAs, each NGTSA Pipeline Entity provides one of six services: firm transportation service, enhanced transportation service, interruptible transportation service, authorized overrun service, park and loan service and no notice service.
 Each NGTSA carries an initial term that varies between one month and one year and, upon expiration of the initial term, the contract is automatically renewed on a month to month basis.
 After the expiration of the initial term, each party may cancel the agreement upon 30 days' or 60 days' (depending on the contracting NGTSA Pipeline Entity) written notice to the other party.

-In addition to a transportation rate payable under each NGTSA, the NGTSA Pipeline Entities are also reimbursed by NEPM for certain third party fees.
-The below table lists the fees and reimbursements received under the NGTSAs for the years ended December 31, 2016 and 2015, respectively, by each NGTSA Pipeline Entity in the aggregate, inclusive of fees and reimbursements:
+In addition to a transportation rate payable under each NGTSA, the NGTSA Pipeline Entities are also reimbursed by NEM for certain third party fees.
+The below table lists the fees and reimbursements received under the NGTSAs for the years ended December 31, 2017, 2016 and 2015, respectively, by each NGTSA Pipeline Entity in the aggregate, inclusive of fees and reimbursements:

-Transportation Rates and Reimbursements

-Pipeline Entity 2016 2015

-Monument Pipeline LP \$ 8,505,000 \$ 1,340,000

-South Shore Pipeline, L.P. \$ 649,000 \$

-Mission Valley Pipeline Company, LP \$ 87,000 \$ 44,000

-Mission Natural Gas Company, LP \$ 62,000 \$ 16,000

-LaSalle Pipeline, LP \$ 180,000 \$ 43,000
+Transportation Rates and Reimbursements Pipeline Entity 2017 2016 2015 Monument Pipeline LP \$ 4,659,000 \$ 8,505,000 \$ 1,340,000 South Shore Pipeline, L.P. \$ 1,653,000 \$ 649,000 \$ Mission Valley Pipeline Company, LP \$ 111,000 \$ 87,000 \$ 44,000 Mission Natural Gas Company, LP \$ 62,000 \$ 62,000 \$ 16,000 LaSalle Pipeline, LP \$ 212,000 \$ 180,000 \$ 43,000 NET Mexico Pipeline Partners, LLC \$ 4,000 \$ \$